Arnoldo Gabaldón

-Arnoldo Gabaldón Carrillo (Trujillo, Trujillo State, 1 March 1909 – Caracas, 1 September 1990) was a physician, researcher and Venezuelan politician.
+Arnoldo Gabaldón Carrillo (1 March 1909 in Trujillo, Trujillo State – 1 September 1990 in Caracas) was a physician, researcher and Venezuelan politician.
 He is recognized for his activism against malaria.
 His campaign against the disease reduced the number of cases in Venezuela to almost zero during the 1950s, giving place to more exploitable territory and population growth.

 Biography

 Arnoldo Gabaldón was born on 1 March 1909, in the Andean city of Trujillo in Venezuela, son of Joaquin Gabaldón and Virginia Carrillo Márquez.
 He graduated from the undergraduate in philosophy in 1928 and in 1930 earned a doctorate in medical sciences at the Universidad Central de Venezuela.
 Then he completed a specialty at the Institute for Maritime and Tropical Diseases in Hamburg in Hamburg (Germany), subsequently traveling to the United States in 1935 as a fellow of the Rockefeller Foundation to obtain a doctorate from Johns Hopkins University in hygiene sciences with a speciality in protozoology.
 Back in Venezuela he was appointed to head the newly created Special Directorate of Malariology within the Ministry of Health and Welfare, a position he held until 1950.

 Under the direction of Gabaldón, Venezuela became the first state which organized a nationwide campaign against malaria using DDT, which led to the first eradication of the disease in a large tropical area.

 Gabaldón gained such fame in his country that in 1951 he was one of the candidates to replace the recently assassinated President of the Republic, Carlos Delgado Chalbaud.
 He continued to advise the General Directorate of Malariology until his retirement in 1973.